 Global Medical Market.
-Although cannabis is still heavily regulated, medical use is now authorized at the national or federal level in 29 countries.
-The pace of regulatory change globally has been rapid, with more than 25 countries having introduced significant reforms to their cannabis use laws to broaden the scope of permitted use since 2015.
+Although cannabis is still heavily regulated, medical use is now authorized at the national or federal level in 28 countries.
+The pace of regulatory change globally has been rapid, with more than 24 countries having introduced significant reforms to their cannabis use laws to broaden the scope of permitted use since 2015.

 Adult Use.
-In October 2018, Canada will become the first major industrialized nation to legalize adult-use cannabis at the federal level.
+In 2018, Canada is expected to become the first major industrialized nation to legalize adult-use cannabis at both the federal and provincial levels.
 With legalization, we expect most illicit cannabis consumption to transition to the legal market.
-In the 2016 publication by Deloitte, Insights and Opportunities, Recreational Marijuana, the projected size of the Canadian adult-use market ranged from C\$4.9 billion to C\$8.7 billion annually.
-In the 2018 publication by Deloitte, A Society in Transition, an Industry Ready to Bloom, the projected size of the Canadian adult-use market in 2019 ranged from C\$1.8 billion to C\$4.3 billion.
+In the 2016 publication by Deloitte Insights and Opportunities, Recreational Marijuana, the projected size of the Canadian adult-use market ranged from C\$4.9 billion to C\$8.7 billion annually.